 Peru is a country known for its rich history, mysterious ancient ruins and deep cultural roots.
-And it should come as no surprise that one of the most recent UNESCO Intangible Cultural Heritage recognitions has been bestowed upon Puno’s elaborate celebration of the Feast Day of the Virgin of Candlemas (La Fiesta de la Virgen de la Candelaria).
-The festival is celebrated every year during the first 2 weeks of February and is marked by parades, brightly colored costumes, live traditional music and dancing and even fireworks.
+And it should come as no surprise that UNESCO Intangible Cultural Heritage recognizes Puno’s elaborate celebration of the Feast Day of the Virgin of Candlemas (La Fiesta de la Virgen de la Candelaria).
+The Puno Candelaria is celebrated every year during the first two weeks of February and is marked by parades, brightly colored costumes, fireworks, and live traditional music and dancing.

 Candelaria Festivities in Puno